Five arrests made in Brighton day of action

 Main article content

-Police teams working to tackle knife crime and serious violence in Sussex made five arrests during a day of action in Brighton on Wednesday (23 September).
+Police teams working as part of Operation Safety to tackle knife crime and violence made five arrests during a day of action in Brighton on Saturday (6 February).